QianyHP/QianyHP/README.md

 ### 🚀 About Me

-- 🎓 I'm an Engineering Management undergrad at Guangzhou Maritime University (Class of 2026).
+- 🎓 I'm an Engineering Management undergrad at Guangzhou Maritime University, incoming Summer Researcher at MIT.
-- ✈️ Incoming Summer Researcher at MIT, focusing on mixed-autonomy traffic simulations and driving foundation models.
-- 🔬 Research Interests: Dynamic Traffic Assignment (DTA), Mixed-Traffic Systems, Tensor Completion for Data Imputation, and Reinforcement Learning in Traffic.
+- 🔬 Research Interests: Complex Systems, Mixed-Autonomy Traffic and Physics-Informed Learning.
 - 🏆 Proud recipient of the Best Poster Award at the 25th CICTP Conference & Meritorious Winner in ICM 2025.

 ### 🛠️ Tech Stack & Tools